tastethedream/flutter-projects/notes/widget_tests.md

 }
 ```
-You can also test the child of the raised button.
-Here we are checking the child
+You can also test a widget within a widget .
+Here we are checking the child of the raised button
 has a Text field.

 ```